 For shipments within the State of Florida, the Carmack Amendment is not necessarily applicable.
 Some truckers do have bills of lading for shipments within Florida.
 There is no licensing for commercial motor carriers within the State of Florida for commercial motor carriers nor for commercial freight brokers.
 Some bills of lading for shipments within Florida have limitations of liability.

 This article is intended to cover some of the basic issues that you might encounter in handling trucking claims and to further clarify the nature of the parties that might be involved with shipments by motor carrier.

-Daniel W. Raab, Esq. is an attorney with offices in Miami Dade County, Florida.
-His practice does include various aspects of transportation and logistics law.
-He is a graduate of the Johns Hopkins University and the University Of Miami School Of Law.
-He is the author of Transportation Terms and Conditions, Chapter 47 of the New Appleman Practice Law Guide, Chapter 5 dealing with Carriage of Goods of the Benedict on Admiralty Desk Reference Book, and a Contributing Author to Goods In Transit.
-He has taught as an Adjunct Professor of Law at the University of Miami School of Law, St. Thomas University School of Law, and the Florida International College of Law as well as Florida Coastal School of Law.
+Daniel W. Raab, Esq. is an attorney with offices in Miami, Florida.
+He is a graduate of The Johns Hopkins University and the University of Miami School of Law.
+His law practice includes the representation of steamship companies, ocean freight forwarders, motor carriers, surface transportation brokers, insurance companies, importers, and exporters including litigation, administrative, and transactional work.
+He is the author of Transportation Terms and Conditions, Chapter 47 of the New Appleman Practice Law Guide on Inland Marine Insurance (trucking et al), Chapter 5 of the Benedict on Admiralty Desk Reference Book on Carriage of Goods, and a Contributing Author to Goods In Transit.
+He is currently teaching a class entitled Legal Concepts for Transportation and Logistics Management as an Adjunct Professor at Truckee Meadows Community College.